boomerang-io/charts/bmrg-flow/README.md

 | `mongodb.secretName` | The secret to get the password from | `` |
 | `mongodb.tlsSecretName` | Secret name reference for the Base64 encoded certificate.
 Leave empty if you don't need to attach a TLS Secret. | `` |

+Note: For `mongodb.tlsSecretName` you will need to create a generic secret and import your certificate file, e.g.

+`kubectl -n <namespace> create secret generic <tlsSecretName> --from-file=mongodb.crt=<your certificate file>`

 ### Host Alias Configuration

 | Parameter | Description | Default Value |